 “Jerry is a very popular presenter because he’s very thorough in his research and he creates opportunities for lively discussion amongst the residents,” said Jessica.
 Which is why Jessica and the staff at Vi often ask Jerry to act as moderator at special events hosted at the community for residents and guests.
-Jerry even interviewed fellow resident, Stanford alumnus and former Secretary of Defense William Perry about his book, “My Journey at the Nuclear Brink.
+Jerry even interviewed fellow resident, Stanford alumnus and former Secretary of Defense William Perry about his book, My Journey at the Nuclear Brink.
 The success of the event and the friendship that developed between the two led to another event with Jerry at the helm, moderating a discussion at Stanford between Perry, Former Secretary of State George Shultz and Governor Jerry Brown.

 That’s not to say all Jerry’s endeavors at Vi have quite such serious subject matter.
 Creating friendships, bringing residents and neighbors together, and just having fun is at the heart of the community.
 For Jerry, no group represents this fun factor quite like the ROMEOS.
 “It stands for retired old men eating out!”
 Jerry explained.
 Meeting once a month, the group picks a restaurant in Palo Alto to enjoy an evening of bonding and conversation over a great meal.

 Recently, Jerry invited a group of Vi at Palo Alto opera lovers to attend a performance of “La Traviata” at Opera San Jose.
 During the performance, residents enjoyed a special treat—seeing their neighbors Jerry and Lorraine up on stage.
 Cast as extras and dressed in a dazzling tuxedo and ball gown, Jerry and Lorraine were right in the center of the action, acting as partygoers and sharing the stage with some of the world’s premier opera singers.

 Through the artistic friendships he developed, Jerry has been able to share his passion for music and performance within the community too.
 Every year, he arranges for Opera San Jose singers to come to the community for an evening of arias, opera songs, and learning.

 And each year, unsurprisingly, the event has become more and more popular at Vi at Palo Alto, whose active, thriving community is always looking for new ways to participate, engaged with each other and contribute.
 Vi at Palo Alto is an ideal location for arts exploration.
 With easy access to San Francisco, our Life Plan Community residents enjoy world-class art, music and local culture.